rubenvdvijver/PESViewer/README.md

 For wells, write each well on a separate line as follows (smiles are optional to depict the molecule, if no xyz's are available):

-    name energy smiles
+    name energy [smiles]

-For bimolecular products (again smiles are optional):
+For bimolecular products:

-    name energy smiles
+    name energy [smiles]

-For reactions (colors are optional, and if available the line of the reaction will be given that color):
+For reactions (color is optional, and colors the pathway):

-    name energy reactant product color
+    name energy reactant product [color]

-For bimolecular products (again colors are optional)
+For barrierless reactions:

-    name reactant product color
+    name reactant product [color]

 The plotting options (to be written in the input file) are listed here.